gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 Start the remote module in isolation by running the `dev-isolated` script.
 The application shell should wrap the pages of the module and the default page should be `DevHome`.

+#### Troubleshoot issues

+If you are experiencing issues with this guide:

+- Open the [DevTools](https://developer.chrome.com/docs/devtools/) console.
+You'll find a log entry for each registration that occurs and error messages if something went wrong.
+- Refer to a working example on [GitHub](https://github.com/gsoft-inc/wl-squide/tree/main/samples/basic/remote-module).
+- Refer to the [troubleshooting](../troubleshooting.md) page.

 ## Setup a local module

 Similarly to remote modules, the same isolated setup can be achieved for local modules.
 The main difference is that the `webpack.config.js` file of a local module serves the sole purpose of starting a development server for isolated development.
 Typically, local modules do not rely on webpack and [Module Federation](https://webpack.js.org/concepts/module-federation/).